GetPageSpeed/nginx-extras/README.md

 Some modules have a pretty sophisticated RPM logic.
 One is example is `nginx-module-pagespeed`: it needs custom SELinux policy, among other things.
-Don't worry, we still build those modules elsewhere, and they are available through our repository same as any module that is built through this sytem.
+Don't worry, we still build those modules elsewhere, and they are available through our repository same as any module that is built through this system.

 If your module is one of those, raise an issue here.